mstksg/inCode/copy/entries/monad-plus-1.md

     For example, if we applied this to Maybe, the concrete signature would be `guard :: Bool -> Maybe ()`

 </aside>

 So `guard` will make sure a condition is met, or else it fails the entire thing.
-If the condition is met, then it succeeds automatically and places a `()` in the value.
+If the condition is met, then it succeeds and places a `()` in the value.

 We can use this to re-implement `halve`, using do notation, aware of Maybe's
 MonadPlus-ness: